Research groups

 Our primary research focus is to understand the biological mechanisms of fatty acids on human health.
 We utilize large scale datasets from controlled dietary intervention studies to define molecular profiles which can be used to predict and understand who some individuals responds better to intervention than others.

-Our group investigates the interplay between psychological, biological and social factors in patients with chronic diseases (e.g. cardiovascular diseases, sleep disorders and depression), including the development and testing of interventions aimed at improving health and quality of life.
+Our group investigates the interplay between psychological, biological and social factors in patients with somatic diseases (e.g. cardiovascular diseases, functional disorders, sleep disorders and depression), including the development and testing of interventions aimed at improving health and quality of life.

 Public Health Nutrition is the promotion of good health through primary prevention of nutrition-related illness in the population.